 This grant program is open to all public or private non-parochial elementary, middle, secondary, or charter schools physically located in Region 7E (Chisago, Isanti, Kanabec, Mille Lacs and Pine Counties in Minnesota).
+Please contact ECRAC staff regarding any eligibility or application questions.

-- No school district may receive more than two Art in Our Schools grants per school year. - All projects must be those not funded by the school in the previous school year. - These funds are intended to supplement existing curriculum, not supplant it. - Applications found to be repeat projects are deemed ineligible by the Council. - All projects must have an open and accessible to the public component.
+- No school district may receive more than two Art in Our Schools grants per school year. - All projects must be those not funded by the school in the previous school year. - These funds are intended to supplement existing curriculum, not supplant it. - Applications found to be repeat projects are deemed ineligible by the Council. - All projects must have an open and accessible to the public component. - Applicants must submit their department specific budget within the proposal.